Falahari Baba

-Falahari Baba, also known as Falahari Maharaj (born as Gautam Mishra), is a self-styled godman, who has been convicted for raping a 21 year-old woman and sentenced to life imprisonment.
+Falahari Baba, also known as Falahari Maharaj (born as Gautam Mishra), is a self-styled Indian godman, who has been convicted for raping a 21 year-old woman and sentenced to life imprisonment.
 He is listed in the second list of "fake spiritual leaders" released by Akhil Bharatiya Akhara Parishad, the apex body of Hindu sadhus.

 Life

 His full name is Swami Kaushlendra Prapannachari Falahari Maharaj.
 He studied up to class XII and also holds an ITI certificate course from Allahabad.
 He left his home and came to Alwar, Rajasthan in the 1990s.
 Falahari is married and has a daughter.

-He dubbed "Falahari" (meaning fruit eater) because, he survived by only eating fruits, reportedly.
+He was dubbed "Falahari" (meaning fruit eater) because, he survived by only eating fruits, reportedly.
 He is reported to be 60 years old by The Times of India and 70 years old by The Free Press Journal, as of September 2017.
 He is associated with Ramanuja sampradaya.

 He has been photographed with top political leaders and celebrities including prime minister Narendra Modi, home minister Rajnath Singh, the RSS chief Mohan Bhagwat, UP CM Yogi Adityanath and Rajasthan CM Vasundhara Raje Scindia.

 He owns an Ashram in Alwar, called Venkatesh Divya Balaji Dham Ashram and also run Goshala in Alwar.
 In July, 2017, he had also attended to the Saint Sangam of BJP organized in Jaipur.